 Foundation Apprenticeships are offered at SCQF Level 6.
-There is a two-year model, open to S5, which involves study on a Monday and Wednesday afternoon at Dundee and Angus College.
+There are one and two year models open to S5/6 which involves study on a Monday and Wednesday afternoon at Dundee and Angus College.
 S6 may undertake the same Foundation Apprenticeship over one year, attending college in the afternoons Monday to Thursday.
 Foundation Apprenticeships provide industry recognised qualifications in key sectors where there is a demand for skilled employees.
 Pupils may go direct to employment with the skills employers are looking for; earn a fast-track into a Modern or Graduate Apprenticeship or progress to college or university.
 All Foundation Apprenticeships are recognised as a Higher equivalent entry qualification.